TelerikAcademy/High-Quality-Code-Part-1/Topics/02. Code-Formatting/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true } -->
-# Formatting Blocks in JavaScript
+# Formatting Blocks in JS
 - Put **{** at the end of the block and **}** alone on a line under the corresponding parent block
 - Indent the block contents by a single [Tab]
   - [tab] or spaces depends on the team style